Last Updated on September 8, 2022 by heally

 Terpenes are responsible for the aroma and flavor of cannabis strains, from the subtle chocolate notes of Bubba Kush to the pungent aroma of Sour Diesel.
 But there’s more to terpenes than just aroma — they can profoundly color the experience of a particular strain, in ways scientists are just beginning to understand.

-There is growing evidence that THC — the primary psychoactive compound in cannabis — works synergistically with other cannabinoids, such as CBD and CBN.
+There is growing evidence that THC — the primary psychoactive compound in cannabis — works synergistically with other cannabinoids, such as CBN.
 Terpenes appear to further affect how the body responds to THC and other cannabinoids, potentially improving cannabis’ ability to treat pain, muscle spasms, inflammation, and other conditions.

 Together, terpenes, cannabinoids and other natural elements in cannabis produce the entourage effect, interacting with each other in complex ways that can alter both the subjective experience of cannabis and the way that cannabis interacts with the body.

 Here are some of the most important terpenes in cannabis.

 Myrcene is the most common cannabis terpene, with a distinctive earthy aroma that’s hard to miss.
 Myrcene can help cannabinoids cross the blood-brain barrier, allowing cannabis to take effect more quickly, and increasing the psychoactive effect.
 Myrcene also has a number of therapeutic uses.
 The compound helps combat pain and inflammation, and its sedative effects make it great for treating insomnia.
 There’s evidence that it may even help prevent duodenal ulcers.